Disclosure: We may receive commissions when you click our links and make purchases. Read our full affiliate disclosure here.

 Here’s everything you need to know and more!

 For many of us, reverb is a treasured effect that never really gets old.
-It has an important place in music production, and it’s not uncommon to see several different reverb devices in a single mix.
+Reverb plugins and hardware have an important place in music production, and it’s not uncommon to see several different reverb devices in a single mix.

 Reverb has a transformative quality that can breathe life into the driest and simplest sounds.
 Sometimes this is done in the most subtle way, where the effect is only noticeable when it is removed.

 Very often, reverb becomes a part of the instrument, adding long tails to otherwise short sounds and completely changing the character of lead lines, vocal tracks, anything!

 It’s easy to take reverb for granted and take a set-and-forget approach with the presets that you know work best.
 This is understandable, as there are a lot of factors involved in getting reverb to sound just right, and presets are designed to save you time anyway.
 I’m a big advocate of using presets!

 But if you want to dig deeper, you’re in the right place.
 We’re going to look at what makes reverb reverb, and what you need to know when working with reverb in your productions.

 This may seem obvious, but it’s always worth considering the fundamentals before approaching a topic in depth.

 Reverb is short for reverberation, a sound phenomenon we’re all familiar with in one way or another.
 We tend to think of reverberation as acoustic reflections that are only present in larger spaces, but this isn’t true – reverberation is everywhere.
 The ubiquity of reverb might explain why we react to it so strongly when it is used in music.